Ed.D. in Executive Leadership

 - DEXL 727- Qualitative Research Methods & Design (3)

 - DEXL 728 - Current Trends in Executive Leadership Practice & Research (3)

 Optional Courses - 6 credits

 - DEXL 721 - Dissertation Guided Dissertation Seminar IV (3)**

 - DEXL 722 - Dissertation Guided Dissertation Seminar V (3)**

 - DEXL 725 - Dissertation Continuation (0)*

-**Requires permission of the dissertation chair and program director to register.
+**Requires permission of the dissertation chair and department chair to register.

 Note: Candidates in the Ed.D. in Executive Leadership program must finish the degree within six years of completion of the first course in the program.
 The time limit is inclusive of any leaves of absence taken by a candidate.

 To qualify for the Ed.D. program, candidates are required to do the following: